-Physical preparation is one of the cornerstones of sports strength and conditioning, however according to Mike Young, director of performance at Athletic lab sports, football still has some catching up to do compared to other mainstream sports.
+Physical preparation is one of the cornerstones of sports strength and conditioning, however, according to Mike Young, director of performance at Athletic lab sports, football still has some catching up to do compared to other mainstream sports.

-Shorter pre-seasons and longer seasons coupled with less off-season time means that players have even more demands on their bodies nowadays.
+Shorter pre-seasons and longer seasons coupled with less off-season time mean that players have even more demands on their bodies nowadays.
 The preparation time for football stars today is shorter than before while the games are more high pressured and intense.
-Coupled with that the additional strain of international games which have also increased in stature means that players now have to manage travelling longer distances and the different pressure that comes with International football.
+Coupled with that the additional strain of international games which have also increased in stature means that players now have to manage travelling longer distances and the different pressure that comes with international football.
 All of which can leave a player feeling fatigued.
 The coaching team assess the weaknesses in a team and bring them back up to par.

 Sports have developed best practice for becoming fast and strong, they know what Athlete’s need to be run faster, jump higher and endure more.
-Football is slightly unique as a sport as it encompasses elements of many sports each of which has their own requirements.
+Football is slightly unique as a sport as it encompasses elements of many sports each of which has its own requirements.
 Coaches are now tweaking these practices to help footballers become even faster and stronger.